 Extra warmth and humidity added to a home can increase air conditioner use and even accelerate mould growth problems.
-In cases where the surrounding environment is cold and dark most of the time, black roofs are a bonus.
+In cases where the surrounding environment is cold and dark, black roofs are a bonus.
 This is because the low-albedo roofs will absorb heat and provide extra comfort in a cold environment.

 The following shingle materials are considered to be the most energy-efficient:

-The addition of roof vents allows all of that trapped air to be pushed out.
+The addition of roof vents allows all that trapped air to be pushed out.
 Consequently, flowing air removes built-up heat, meaning less need to run the air conditioner.
 Just like water, stagnant air is destructive.

-Static vents are small, square-shaped structures installed along the ridges of roofs.
+- Static vents are small, square-shaped structures installed along the ridges of roofs.

-- While not technically being a part of the roof structure, Gable vents allow air to pass through attic space to keep the interior cool.
+- While not technically a part of the roof structure, gable vents allow air to pass through attic space to keep the interior cool.

 - This sheet is covered by shingles and serves to protect small holes made along the roof ridge.
 Like static vents, the ventilation process occurs by air naturally flowing through these openings.

 - This vent’s top piece is serrated with small gaps between parts, which allow wind to catch and propel the vent like a pinwheel.

-Since shingles are exposed to the elements, it is no surprise that a roof’s first line of defence is likely to become damaged throughout its lifetime.
+- Since shingles are exposed to the elements, it is no surprise that a roof’s first line of defence will likely become damaged throughout its lifetime.